Azure/terraform-provider-azapi/docs/guides/service_principal_client_certificate.md

 ---
 layout: "azapi"
-page_title: "AzAPI Provider: Authenticating via a Service Principal and a Client Certificate"
+page_title: "Authentication: Authenticating via a Service Principal and a Client Certificate"
 description: |-
   This guide will cover how to use a Service Principal (Shared Account) with a Client Certificate as authentication for the AzAPI Provider.